Teranesia: Plot

-Traveling to back to the islands, Prabir undergoes a traumatic realisation of his past.
+Traveling back to the islands, Prabir undergoes a traumatic realisation of his past.
 When Prabir was young, he exchanged messages with a professor in the United States, posing as his father.
 While trying to reassure her of the growing unrest, he made statements that made him sound like an insurgent.
 He assumes the messages were intercepted, and believes he's the reason the militia plane flew to their home, ultimately causing his parents' deaths.
 In considering his past, Prabir realises his effort to prevent Madhusree from traveling to the islands was more to protect himself than her.

 Now invigorated to uncover the mystery of the mutations, Prabir encounters Martha Grant, a biologist who is also studying them.
 Grant is working under a pharmaceutical company, which forbids her to publish her results.
 They strike a deal – Prabir will guide her to the island Teranesia if she promises to publish her results on the internet.
 Grant challenges Prabir, asking if he had ever tried to protect Madhusree for another reason than the fact she's his sister.
 Prabir becomes agitated at the thought that his inclination to take care of Madhusree was genetically determined rather than a choice he made of his free will.

 A research team identifies the gene causing the unusual mutations as the São Paulo protein.
 A physicist on the team suggests the protein uses quantum superposition to figure out which mutation is most beneficial to the organism.
 They realise this is how the mutations are propagating at such a rapid pace.

 Prabir gets scratched by mutant shrubs that are native to the island.
 After exploring his family's former home, disgusted by his behaviour as a child, he proceeds to the mine-infested garden in a suicide attempt.
 Grant, having pretended to return to their boat but realizing something is off, uses multiple tranquilizer darts to stop Prabir and convince him that his parents' death wasn't his fault.
 In a moment Prabir ends up regretting, he and Grant begin to kiss, but she rebuffs him when coming to her senses.